 More women in the labor force

-The entrance of more women into the labor force has a substantial impact on health and care.
+The entrance of more women into the labour force has a substantial impact on health and care.
 Probably in the long run also on longevity.
-Mind you, we are very much in favor of emancipation.
-What is important is that the consequences of emancipation must be better taken care of.
+Mind you, we are very much in favour of emancipation.
+What is important is that the consequences of emancipation must be better-taken care of.
 Women and men must be supported in achieving their emancipation efforts.

 Higher stress levels